jjLugoCyS/IDS-Snort-Network-Monitoring/README.md

 *Ref 1: Rules Folder*<br>
 ![rules file](https://github.com/user-attachments/assets/273c3b85-462a-4e81-8cf2-a7a98ee43b38)<br>
 *Ref 2: Rules File*<br>
-4. Opening the rule file to create a rule: alert icmp-the alert typr, any any - representing the src address and port, -> any any- destination address and port, and the signature id (always start custom rules at 1 million because numbers 1 - 999,999 are reservec).<br>
+4. Open the rule file to create a rule: alert icmp - the alert type, any any - representing the source address and port, -> any any - destination address and port, and the signature id (always start custom rules at 1 million because numbers 1 - 999,999 are reserved).<br<
 ![rule](https://github.com/user-attachments/assets/1fd61fe6-e3d5-456e-b3df-18426bfb4133)<br>
 *Ref 3: The Rule*<br>
 5. When Snort is ran to check the created rule it shows that Snort is now listening in on that traffic using our network adapter.
 On another machine run a ping to the Ubuntu machine's IP.
 Snort starts up with rules network interface and alerts format.<br>